strategicdata/pmhc-mds-spec/doc/user-guide/users.rst

       :alt: PMHC MDS Invite User

 3. Complete all the mandatory fields marked with an * in the 'Invite User' form.
-   Only one :ref:`roles` can be selected at this stage.
-User's can be given multiple roles.
-If more than one role is required the extra roles will need to be added after the user has access to the system.
+   User's can be given multiple :ref:`roles` at invitation, or extra roles can be added after the user has access to the system.

    .. figure:: screen-shots/invite-user-filled-in.png